 - That there are clear plans in place to evaluate and disseminate the project outcomes

 - Send it to IATEFL Head Office at the address included at the end of the form.

-Whilst IATEFL Associates can submit an application at any time, these are reviewed and a winner chosen once a year.
+Whilst IATEFL Associates can submit an application at any time, these are reviewed and winners chosen once a year.
 The closing date for the next review of applications is Friday 17 March 2023.
 The winner of the 2023 grant will be announced at the Welcome Reception at the IATEFL Conference on the 17 April 2023 and then on social media shortly afterwards.